-©2021 Dovetail Games, a trading name of RailSimulator.com Limited ("DTG"), "Dovetail Games", "Train Sim World" and "SimuGraph" are trademarks or registered trademarks of DTG.
+©2021 Dovetail Games, a trading name of RailSimulator.com Limited ("DTG"), "Dovetail Games", "Train Sim Wold" and "SimuGraph" are trademarks or registered trademarks of DTG.
 Unreal® Engine, @1998-2021, Epic Games, Inc. All rights reserved.
 Unreal® is a registered trademark of Epic Games.
-Portions of this software utilise SpeedTree® technology (@2014 Interactive Data Visualization, Inc.).
+Portions of this software utilise SpeedTree® technology (©2014 Interactive Data Visualization, Inc.).
 SpeedTree® is a registered trademark of Interactive Data Visualization, Inc. All rights reserved.
-Southeastern is the registered trademark of The Go-Ahead Group PLC.
+Southeastern is the registered trademark of Interactive Data Visualization, Inc. All rights reserved.
+Southeastern is the registered trade mark of The Go-Ahead Group PLC.
 Permission to use the Double Arrow Trade Mark is granted by the Secretary of State for Transport.
-All other copyrights or trademarks are the property of their respective owners and are used here with permission.
+All other copyrights or trademarks are the properly of their respective owners and are used here with permission.
 Unauthorised copying, adaptation, rental, re-sale, arcade use, charging for use, broadcast, cable transmission, public performance, distribution or extraction of the product or any trademark or copyright work that forms part of this product is prohibited.
 Developed and published by DTG.